 Humanity is prone to wild hallucinations, and with ESG, we have introduced yet another new religion, on top of 420 theologies, enslaving humanity to degenerative make-believe.
 Apart from the causal reason why sustainability is incompatible with nature’s laws, you can recognize a religion when the following empirical events begin to gain traction.

-When it walks like a duck.
-It talks like a duck.
-And flies like a duck; it must be a duck.
+It must be a duck when it walks like a duck, talks like a duck, and flies like a duck.

 ESG sells complex convulsions of unverifiable truth